priyankeshh/papers-ocr-benchmarks/output_markdown/Allossogbe_et_al_2017_Mal_J.md

+3 show the percentage of local strain mosquitoes knocked down after 60 min for LifeNet, Olyset Net, Olyset Plus, PermaNet 2.0, and PermaNet 3.0.

 **Knock-down (KD) and mortality induced by the LLINs** **on mono-resistance mosquito strains**
 Only PermaNet 3.0, Olyset Plus and LifeNet LLINs